AdobeDocs/learning-manager.en/help/migrated/accessibility-learning-manager.md

 1. Following are the controls which appear based on the content type:

-   * VIDEO content – Forward, Backward, Slider controls.
+   * VIDEO content - Forward, Backward, Slider controls.
-   * DOCUMENT content – Page number, Page up, Page down, Zoom in, Zoom out.
+   * DOCUMENT content - Page number, Page up, Page down, Zoom in, Zoom out.
-   * eLEARNING – Closed caption button.
+   * eLEARNING - Closed caption button.

 1. Hit keyboard controls `kbd Tab`or `kbd Shift + Tab` to navigate through the controls and hit `kbd ENTER`to enable/disable any control.

-1. For DOCUMENT type, use arrow controls like `kbd UP/DOWN` to scroll through the document.&nbsp;
+1. For DOCUMENT type, use arrow controls like `kbd UP/DOWN` to scroll through the document.

 ## Accessibility support for specific needs